 Phone habits have changed as screens have grown and if your phone is the hub to all manner of entertainment services then you might feel restricted here.
 If you just want a great phone that’ll fit in most pockets and small bags then it works great.

-Performance – the same as the Pro Max
+- Same performance as the iPhone 12 Pro Max

-Even though it’s essentially half the price of some iPhone 12 Pro Max models, you’ve still got the same highly efficient A14 Bionic chipset that comfortably handles any task you throw at it with ease.
+Even though it originally shipped at half the price of some iPhone 12 Pro Max models, it comes with the same highly efficient A14 Bionic chipset that comfortably handles any task you throw at it with ease.
 While it’s a lot more technically advanced, you’re likely not going to notice any huge ‘wow’ moment if you’re coming from an iPhone from the past few years.
 These phones have been fast for a while and this is no different.

-I ran a few synthetic benchmarks on the iPhone 12 mini and it falls into line with the other models in the range.
+I ran a few synthetic benchmarks on the iPhone 12 mini and it falls in line with the other models in the iPhone 12 range.
 In Geekbench it scored 1592 in single-core and 4118 in the multi-core variant.

-5G makes a debut on an iPhone this year.
+5G made its debut on an iPhone with the iPhone 12 range.
 As with the chipset improvements, 5G feels more like a ‘nice to have’ rather than something that’ll change the way you use the phone – especially as it’s still very much in its infancy.

 If you’re in a 5G area, on a 5G supported network and have the right plan then you can get far quicker downloads.